Electorate of Hanover: French Revolutionary Wars

-Hanover remained unaffected for the rest of the war.
 After the war ended, peace prevailed until the French Revolutionary Wars started.
-The War of the First Coalition against France (1792–1797) with Great Britain-Hanover and other war allies forming the coalition, did not affect Hanoverian territory, since the first French Republic was fighting on several fronts, even on its own territory.
-However, men were drafted to recruit the 16,000 Hanoverian soldiers fighting in the Low Countries under British command against France.
-In 1795, the Holy Roman Empire declared its neutrality, including Hanover; however, a peace treaty with France was under negotiation until it failed in 1799.
-Brandenburg-Prussia, however, ended for its part the war with France by the Treaty of Basel (1795), stipulating that Brandenburg-Prussia would ensure the Holy Roman Empire's neutrality in all the latter's territories north of the demarcation line of the river Main, including the British continental dominions of Hanover, Bremen-Verden, and Saxe-Lauenburg.
-To this end Hanover also had to provide troops for the so-called demarcation army maintaining the armed neutrality.
+The War of the First Coalition against France (1792–1797) with Great Britain, Hanover and other war allies forming the coalition, did not affect Hanoverian territory since the first French Republic was fighting on several fronts, even on its own territory.
+Men were drafted to recruit the 16,000 Hanoverian soldiers fighting in the Low Countries under British command against France.
+In 1795, the Holy Roman Empire declared its neutrality, including Hanover, but a peace treaty with France was being negotiated until it failed in 1799.
+Prussia, however, ended for its part the war with France by the Treaty of Basel (1795), which stipulated that Prussia would ensure the Holy Roman Empire's neutrality in all of the latter's territories north of the demarcation line of the River Main, including the British continental dominions of Hanover, Bremen-Verden, and Saxe-Lauenburg.
+To that end, Hanover also had to provide troops for the so-called demarcation army maintaining the armed neutrality.

 Napoleonic era

-During the War of the Second Coalition against France (1799–1802) Napoléon Bonaparte urged Prussia to occupy the continental British dominions.
-In 1801, there was an invasion of 24,000 Prussian soldiers, surprising Hanover, which surrendered without a fight.
-In April they arrived in Bremen-Verden's capital, Stade, and stayed there until October of the same year.
-The British first ignored Prussia's hostility, but when the latter joined the pro-French coalition of armed neutral powers including Denmark-Norway and Russia, Britain began to capture Prussian ships.
-After the Battle of Copenhagen (1801) the coalition fell apart and Prussia withdrew its troops.
+During the War of the Second Coalition against France (1799–1802), Napoléon Bonaparte urged Prussia to occupy the continental British dominions.
+In 1801, there was an invasion of 24,000 Prussian soldiers that surprised Hanover, which surrendered without a fight.
+In April they arrived at Bremen-Verden's capital, Stade, and stayed there until October.
+The British first ignored Prussian hostility, but when the latter joined the pro-French coalition of armed neutral powers, including Denmark-Norway and Russia, Britain began to capture Prussian ships.
+After the Battle of Copenhagen (1801), the coalition fell apart and Prussia withdrew its troops.

-As part of the German Mediatisation of 25 February 1803, the Electorate received the Prince-Bishopric of Osnabrück in real union, whose every second ruler had been alternately members of the House of Hanover since 1662.
+As part of the German Mediatisation of 25 February 1803, the electorate received the Prince-Bishopric of Osnabrück in real union, which had been ruled by every second ruler of the House of Hanover since 1662.

-After Britain – this time without any allies – had declared war on France (18 May 1803), French troops invaded Hanover on 26 May.
-According to the Convention of Artlenburg (5 July 1803), confirming the military defeat of Hanover, the Hanoverian army was disarmed and its horses and ammunitions were handed over to the French.
-The Privy Council of Hanover, with minister Friedrich Franz Dieterich von Bremer holding up the Hanoverian stake, fled to Saxe-Lauenburg across the Elbe, ruled by Britain-Hanover in personal union.
-Soon afterwards the French also occupied Saxe-Lauenburg.
+After Britain, this time without any allies, had declared war on France (18 May 1803), French troops invaded Hanover on 26 May.
+According to the Convention of Artlenburg (5 July 1803), confirming the military defeat of Hanover, the Hanoverian Army was disarmed, and its horses and ammunitions were handed over to the French.
+The Privy Council of Hanover, with the minister Friedrich Franz Dieterich von Bremer holding up the Hanoverian stake, fled to Saxe-Lauenburg, across the Elbe, which was ruled by Britain and Hanover in personal union.
+Soon, the French also occupied Saxe-Lauenburg.

 In the autumn of 1805, at the beginning of the War of the Third Coalition against France (1805), the French occupying troops left Hanover in a campaign against Austria.
 British, Swedish and Russian coalition forces captured Hanover.
-In December, the Empire of the French, since 1804 France's new government, ceded Hanover, which it did not hold any more, to Brandenburg-Prussia, which captured it early in 1806.
+In December, the French Empire, since 1804 France's new government, ceded Hanover, which it no longer held, to Prussia, which captured it in early 1806.